 3. Be Quick to Contribute

 After the Young Leader Forum, I reconnected with a young woman from Kenya.
 She had also spoken at the Young Leader Forum last year too.
 She told me about all of the progress her NGO was making and how blessed she felt to be able to do the work she was doing in Kenya.
 Then I decided to ask her, point blank, "How can I help?
 What can I do to help?"
 She welcomed me to Kenya (WOOHOO, always wanted to go to Kenya!) and told me that she needed about 350 Euros for a new project they were working on.
 I immediately opened my purse and gave her the remainder of cash, which was close to what she needed.
 She hugged me and walked away with a smile.
+I smiled too knowing that my small donation would change the lives of orphan girls in Kenya.
 Now that's a WIN!

 4. Be Ready to Take Risks